zira-dev/docs/_developers/examples/rss-to-zira-feed.md

 ## example

+this example is written in javascript with nodejs engine

 ```js
 const url  = 'https://feeds.simplecast.com/54nAGcIl' // this is a url for rss feed
 const newPostUrl = 'https://api.zira.us/public/post' // this is the url for creation of a new post